RagnarB83/ash-documentation/docs/torch_interface.rst

 Torch/TorchANI interface
 ======================================

-PyTorch is a general approch to training neural networks in Python.
+PyTorch is a very general and one of the most popular approches to training neural networks in Python.
-TorchANI is
+TorchANI is a PyTorch-based implementation of the ANI neural network potential for describing potential energy surfaces of molecular systems (and other properties).

 ASH features a basic interface to PyTorch and TorchANI that allows easy use of pre-trained neural-network based on machine-learning models.
 This allows the use of such neural network potentials as theory-levels within ASH.

-Energies and gradients can be requested (just like a regular QM or MM theory) and so for single-point energies, geometry optimizations, numerical frequencies, surface scans, NEB and molecular dynamics within ASH.
+Energies and gradients can be requested (just like a regular QM or MM theory) and so a valid TorchTheory object can be used for single-point energies, geometry optimizations, numerical frequencies, surface scans, NEB, molecular dynamics etc. within ASH.

 **TorchTheory class:**